This post will show you how easy it is to use WP Portfolio to build a better portfolio.

 Did you know that you can easily create your own beautiful website portfolio just like that one with WP Portfolio plugin?

-And this article will show you how!
+And I’ll show you how!

-But Now I Use WP Portfolio
+Now I Use WP Portfolio

 I found it to so easy to use!
 And the portfolio was better-looking, too!

 If you’ve been wanting to build a portfolio for your website, read on and learn how to use WP Portfolio!